LGBTQ rights in Kenya: Decriminalization efforts

 The High Court was expected to announce its ruling on 22 February 2019.
 On the scheduled date, however, it was announced that the ruling would be delayed until 24 May 2019.
 On 24 May 2019, the High Court of Kenya refused an order to declare sections 162 and 165 unconstitutional.
-LGBT activists vowed to file an appeal in the Court of Appeal.
+LGBTQ activists vowed to file an appeal in the Court of Appeal.
+On February 4, 2026, the Court of Appeal in Nairobi scheduled a full-day hearing for this case in May 2026, however, as of now, the decision remains pending.

 In a separate case, a Court of Appeal in Mombasa, Kenya, ruled on 22 March 2018, that conducting forced anal examinations on people who are accused of same-sex relations is unconstitutional.
 The ruling reversed a 2016 High Court decision that had upheld the Kenyan authorities' use of forced anal exams to attempt to provide evidence of homosexual conduct.
 The National Gay and Lesbian Human Rights Commission (NGLHRC), a nongovernmental organization based in Nairobi, filed a constitutional challenge after police arrested two men in Kwale County in February 2015 on charges of homosexuality, and subjected them to forced anal exams, HIV tests, and hepatitis B tests at Mombasa's Madaraka Hospital.
-Following this decision, Empowering Marginalized Communities (EMAC), a non governmental organization based in Machakos county prosecuted a case that involved two members of the LGBT community who were allegedly caught having sex in Kakuyuni area of Kangundo sub-county.
+Following this decision, Empowering Marginalized Communities (EMAC), a non governmental organization based in Machakos county prosecuted a case that involved two members of the LGBTQ community who were allegedly caught having sex in Kakuyuni area of Kangundo sub-county.
 The two men were taken for anal examination at the Kangundo Level 4 hospital.
 This was contested at the magistrate court of Kangundo and thus the anal examination was halted.

 Pending bill to punish homosexuality with death

 Inspired by the Anti-Homosexuality Act of Uganda, a "similarly formulated bill" called the Family Protection Bill was introduced to the National Assembly in 2023.
 The bill, written and introduced by Parliament member George Peter Opondo Kaluma, allows "aggravated homosexuality" to be punished with death and would criminalize all promotion of LGBTQ+ activity.

 The Bill would restrict the rights for LGBTQ+ people, such as privacy, assembly and public demonstration, and also prohibit pride parades.
-Additionally it includes provisions for monitoring private and public spaces, removing topics related to LGBTQ+ issues from school curricula and seeks to overturn a 2023 Supreme Court decision that affirmed the LGBTQ+ community’s right to form associations.
+Additionally it includes provisions for monitoring private and public spaces, removing topics related to LGBTQ+ issues from school curricula and seeks to overturn a 2023 Supreme Court decision that affirmed the LGBTQ+ community's right to form associations.

 The proposal, under file reference DLS/NA/BILLS/2/18/2023, is currently before the Committee on Social Protection for pre-publication scrutiny, a stage it has been in for close to two years hence stalling its progression to the next steps.